ZeroX-DG/blog/source/_posts/Browser-from-Scratch-HTML-parsing.md

 ![](/blog/Browser-from-Scratch-HTML-parsing/html-tokenize-data.png)
 *The instruction for data state tokenization*

-But don't be fooled by the small number of tokens.
+But don't be fooled by the small number of tokens and think that this is easy to implement.
 What gives me PTSD after implementing the tokenizer is the sheer number of tokenizer states.
 80, to be exact.

 ![](/blog/Browser-from-Scratch-HTML-parsing/html-tokenizer-states.png)
 *A small section of the states from [moon source code][10]*